efm95/Patent-similarity-analysis/README.md

 ## Analysis

 Once the preprocessing phase is done, it is possible to reproduce the analysis through the R script `analysis.R`.
-This consists of 4 GAMs specifications:
+This consists of 4 GAMs specifications esitmated through the `gam`function in the [`mgcv`](https://cran.r-project.org/web/packages/mgcv/mgcv.pdf) package:

 - *Model 0*: similarity = `s(sender publication date)`